jakebarr98/adverntureworks-data-engineering-project/Project Steps Overview.md

 This would create a new folder within the bronze container for the schema, and then within this folder, created a folder for each table, which contains the parquet file of that tables data.

 ## Step 2: Databricks - Transform Data Scipting
-In databricks I started by creating a single node cluster compute.
-[EXPLAIN WHY]
+In databricks I started by creating a single node cluster compute to run the notebooks.
+As I am extracting from data factory, transforming in databricks and loading in synapse, I need a copute that is able to process all of the information from the 3 resources.
+I only need it to be single node as all of the resources are located on a single machine.

 Following this, I started with my first notebook which was to mount the data lake storage containers I was going to be reading data from and writing data to.
 My storage mount script is below: